icaros-usc/pyribs/CONTRIBUTING.md

 1. Make sure that the only level 1 heading (e.g. `# Awesome Tutorial`) is the title at the top of the notebook.
 Subsequent titles should be level 2 (e.g.
    `## Level 2 Heading`) or higher.
-1. Add an entry into the toctree and table in `docs/tutorials.md`.
+1. Add an entry into the toctree in `docs/tutorials.md` and add it to one of the lists of tutorials.
 1. Check that the tutorial shows up on the Tutorials page when serving the docs.
 1. Create a PR into the website repo that adds the tutorial onto the home page, specifically